 Not to mention the incident a year ago during our first game together where the director conveniently forgot to change our score from a zero to 100% in the knowledge that neither you or I would make a complaint.

 Enough said.
 Except to say that it all means that you are without doubt a much better player than your scores suggest!!!

 "Thanks for your lovely words, you old shmoozer.
 Thanks for playing with me

 All the same, I get the score I deserve"

 Fast forward another 6 months:

 But not many club players appreciate that fact.
 Especially when they see they have "the shakes".
-Normally the "P" word is (very understandably) as taboo as the "C" word (cancer) for most people at the bridge and dinner tables.
-With the result that both the sufferers and the fit people are generally frightened to bring the topics up.
+Normally the "P" word is as taboo as the "S" word for most non-sufferers at the bridge table.
+Both the sufferers and the fit are generally frightened to bring the topics up.
 So the sufferers` difficulties - needing more time to bid and play to achieve their potential - never get aired.
 For understandable reasons.
 If you are one of those who does not yet appreciate their special needs, please read on.

 The day I left Nerja I flew to Leeds again.
-When Charles was forced to cancel the game I had booked with him the day after my arrival, I unexpectedly had three hours to put pen to paper and wish him a speedy recovery.
-With the Nerja experience still in my mind, I took the opportunity to ask Colin how he felt about telling his story on my website.
-To help other Parkinsons victims.
-Like those in Nerja and Fuengirola.
+Colin was hospitalized and forced to cancel the game I had booked with him.
+That gave me plenty of time to put pen to paper and wish him a speedy recovery.
+With the Nerja experience still in my mind, I took the opportunity to ask Colin how he felt about me telling his story on my website.
+To help other Parkinsons victims like those in Nerja and Fuengirola.
 He agreed to do so.
 And it was Colin himself who helped me write that account above.

 End of story.